-The Node has an events calendar where conferences, workshops and courses of relevance to the developmental biology community are listed.
+The Node has an events calendar where conferences, workshops and courses of relevance to the developmental biology and stem cell community are listed.
 You can add an event on the calendar by selecting ‘Events’ and then ‘Post an event’ from the left hand menu bar (alternatively use the + New button on the top menu bar).

 Fill in the following fields:

 - Title of the event

 - Start and end date

 - Link to the meeting’s webpage

 - Select the type of event from the box on the right hand side

 In the main text box you can add registration deadlines or other necessary information, but please keep this short (no more than 2 sentences).

 Click ‘Publish’ and your event should show up on the events calendar page on the Node.